Written Statement under CPC

 Order VIII Rule 6 deals with set-off.

 Set-off in the written statement is a claim added by the defendant against the plaintiff to defend himself.
-Set-off is a cross-claim between plaintiff and defendant in which the plaintiff is legally liable to pay that money to the defendant.
+Set-off is a cross-claim between the plaintiff and defendant in which the plaintiff is legally liable to pay that money to the defendant.

 Essentials of set-off